zhaoshenzhai/obsidian-mathlinks/README.md

 ## :pencil2: Description and Usage

+As far as I know, the standard wiki-style links of the form `[[fileName]]` used in Obsidian does not support MathJax.
+Instead, one should use markdown-style links which are of the form `[displayedText](fileName.md)`; here, `displayedText` can contain MathJax.
+However, text remains unchanged when link is updated, so, if one wishes to have links with math, one needs to update them manually.

-This plugin renders all links to `fileName.md` by way of a `mathLink`, which is a string of text that can contain inline MathJax.
-To add a `mathLink` to `fileName.md`, simply insert `mathLink: yourMathLink` to the YAML frontmatter of `fileName.md` like so:
+This plugin aims to solve this issue by assigning `fileName.md` a `mathLink`, i.e. some specified text to be displayed and rendered when a note links to `fileName.md`.
+It can be done by inserting `mathLink: yourMathLink` to the YAML frontmatter of `fileName.md` like so:

 ```
 ---